varnishcache/varnish-cache/doc/sphinx/users-guide/purging.rst

 	  }
   }

-As you can see we have used to new VCL subroutines, vcl_hit and vcl_miss.
+As you can see we have used two new VCL subroutines, vcl_hit and vcl_miss.
 When we call lookup Varnish will try to lookup the object in its cache.
 It will either hit an object or miss it and so the corresponding subroutine is called.
 In vcl_hit the object that is